unifi-network-mcp

 General Recommendations

-• Use LM Studio or Ollama run tool capable models locally if possible.
+• Use LM Studio or Ollama to run tool-capable models locally if possible.
 This is the recommended and safest way to use these tools.

-• If you opt to use cloud based LLMs, like Claude, Gemini, and ChatGPT, for analysis.
-Enable read-only tools, which is the default configuration.
+• If you opt to use cloud-based LLMs like Claude, Gemini, and ChatGPT for analysis, stick with read-only tools (the default configuration).

-• Create, update, and removal tools should be used with caution and only enabled when necessary.
+• Create, update, and delete tools should be used with caution and only enabled when necessary.

 • Do not host outside of your network unless using a secure reverse proxy like Cloudflare Tunnel or Ngrok.
 Even then, an additional layer of authentication is recommended.